overwolf/overwolf.github.io/docs/api/overwolf-utils.md

     "url": "overwolf-fs://C/Users/Hal9000/AppData/Local/O…mjiecdnnjmgfifjgkfegkljnjjbzap/1.0.14/logo.png"
 }
 ```
-#### url note

-Use the OW file url (overwolf-fs://..) and not a regular file URL (file://) for file operations like upload a file using `XMLHttpRequest` object, etc.
-Otherwise, you will get a cross origin error.
+You can use the retrieved URL later to serve the stated file: for example, to upload it to a remote server, you can use XMLHttpRequest.
+Using a file URL (file://) and not OW URL (overwolf-fs://), will trigger a cross-origin error.